SDUSTVIGroup/WaDCD/README.md

 ## 📊 Results

-The following results are obtained using the best trained models provided in this repository.
+The following results are obtained from our best trained models.
+Since our experiments were primarily conducted on the **MVTec-AD** dataset, we provide the corresponding pretrained weights for **WaDCD UNet_L** to facilitate evaluation and reproducibility.

 | Dataset | I-AUROC | I-AP | I-f1max | P-AUROC | P-AP | P-f1max | P-AUPRO |
 |---|---:|---:|---:|---:|---:|---:|---:|